-Under the terms of the Credit Agreement, upon any breach or default under either the $8^7/8$ % Senior Subordinated Notes or the $6^3/8$ % Senior Subordinated Notes, the lenders could among other actions immediately terminate the Credit Agreement and declare the loans then outstanding under the Credit Agreement to be due and payable in whole immediately.
-Similarly, under the $8^7/8$ % Senior Subordinated Notes and the $6^3/8$ % Senior Subordinated Notes, a default under the terms of the Credit Agreement would constitute an event of default, and the trustees or the holders of at least 25% in principal amount of the then outstanding notes (under either class) may declare the principal of such class of note and interest to be due and payable immediately.
+Under the terms of the Credit Agreement, upon any breach or default under either the $8^{7}/{8}$ % Senior Subordinated Notes or the $6^{3}/{8}$ % Senior Subordinated Notes, the lenders could among other actions immediately terminate the Credit Agreement and declare the loans then outstanding under the Credit Agreement to be due and payable in whole immediately.
+Similarly, under the $8^{7}/{8}$ % Senior Subordinated Notes and the $6^{3}/{8}$ % Senior Subordinated Notes, a default under the terms of the Credit Agreement would constitute an event of default, and the trustees or the holders of at least 25% in principal amount of the then outstanding notes (under either class) may declare the principal of such class of note and interest to be due and payable immediately.

 Interest payments under the terms of the Credit Agreement are due based on the type of loan selected.
 Interest on alternate base rate loans as defined under the terms of the Credit Agreement is payable on the last day of each March, June, September and December.
 Interest due on the London Interbank Offered Rate ("LIBOR") loans is payable on the last day of the interest period applicable for borrowings up to three months in duration, and on the last day of each March, June, September and December for borrowings greater than three months in duration.
-In addition, quarterly installments of principal on the term loan facility are payable on the last day of each March, June, September and December commencing on September 30, 2007 in a percentage amount of the principal balance of the term loan facility outstanding on September 30, 2007, net of loan repayments, of 1.25% between September 30, 2008, s.0% between September 30, 2008 and June 30, 2008, and \$12.1 million between September 30, 2009 and June 30, 2002.
+In addition, quarterly installments of principal on the term loan facility are payable on the last day of each March, June, September and December commencing on September 30, 2007 in a percentage amount of the principal balance of the term loan facility outstanding on September 30, 2007, net of loan repayments, of 1.25% between September 30, 2007 and June 30, 2008, 5.0% between September 30, 2008 and June 30, 2009, and 6.25% between September 30, 2009 and June 30, 2012.
+Based on the \$194.0 million net principal balance of the term loan facility outstanding on September 30, 2007 quarterly payments of \$9.7 million are payable between September 30, 2008 and June 30, 2009, and \$12.1 million between September 30, 2009 and June 30, 2012.